Crafity/crafity-config/README.md

       }
     }

+Save this configuration to a file called **config.json**.
-To load the configuration use the following code.
+To load this configuration use the following JS code.

+    // Require the crafity config module
     var configuration = require('crafity-config');

+    // Open the default configuration
     configuration.open(function (err, config) {
       if (err) { throw err; }

       // Work with the configuration

     });

 More about the environments later...